KaterynaKocheharova/react-datepicker/README.md

-Just a repo where I explored some aspects of the react datepicker library.
+Just a repo where I explored and tried some aspects of the react datepicker library.